coding/WebIDE-Frontend/README.md

 This repo contains frontend code of the Coding WebIDE Community Edition.
 Please refer to the WebIDE-Workspace repo for instruction on running the project.

+## Requirement

+The repo is written in ES2015, to avoid complications once and for all, please make sure your environment have the right version of node.
+We use:

+- node **v6.x**
+- npm **v3.x**

 ## Development

 To start development on this repo, run: